fabiomattei/uddocs/_baseresources/usecase.md

 }
 {% endhighlight %}

-In order to have the application to execute the use case you can add this to the post section of a json resource.
+In order to link th use case class to application we need to add this to the post section of a json resource.

 {% highlight json %}
 "usecases" : [